Parade cheers East Islip teen battling cancer, set to graduate

 "Our goal is to put a big smile on her face," said Jennifer Rosand, 42, of Islip Terrace, the teen's godmother who helped organize the parade.

-Ryan, for her part, said she was dazzled by the sight of her friends, grandparents, nieces driving by in all those vehicles, some decorated with balloons.
+Ryan, for her part, said she was dazzled by the sight of her friends, grandparents and nieces driving by in all those vehicles, some decorated with balloons.
 Some dropped off candy, treats and home-baked cookies for her.

 "I know there are people out there backing me up, but it's crazy to see all of them at once," she said.